shubd-dev/phonebook/README.md

    ```sh
    python3 main.py
    ```
-3. At First Use option 1 to Create a database first and later perform operations
+3. At First Use option 1 to Create a database first and later perform operations on the data